rasbt/python-machine-learning-book/faq/definition_data-science.md

-# What's the Definition of Data Science?
+# What is the Definition of Data Science?

 That's a tricky question.
 It's particularly challenging because there is no "definition."
 Unfortunately, this rather novel term has been used ambiguously, and there are many subjective definitions.
 Anyway, I think the field of Data Science is highly interdisciplinary and influenced by many many other fields ...